Labor Practices

 Improvement Measures

-We have also made a flextime system available to all employees, regardless of whether they are engaged in childcare or nursing care, and have greatly expanded the requirements for use of working from home system.
 With regard to employment of people with disabilities, we will continue to actively pursue this trend, including the operation of Yokohama Peer Support Co., Ltd. We will continue to create a workplace that is comfortable for all employees to work in and allows them to exercise their skills.